-Well, that's all the time we have for today here at Family Talk.
-I'm Roger Marsh.
-And may we remember God's love and Jesus sacrifice today, this weekend, and all year round.
-Join us again Monday for another edition of Dr. James Dobson's Family Talk.
+Well I'm Roger Marsh.
+Today as we prepare for this Holy weekend, may we remember God's love and the sacrifice Jesus Christ paid for us on the cross.
+May we remember it today, this weekend and all year-round.
+And be sure to join us again tomorrow for another special edition of Dr. James Dobson's Family Talk.